JuliaLang/julia/doc/src/manual/functions.md

 expressions, depending on the values of `x` and `y`.
 The `return` on the last line could be omitted since it is the last expression.

 A return type can also be specified in the function declaration using the `::` operator.
-This forces the function to always return the specified type.
+This converts the return value to the specified type.

 ```jldoctest
 function g(x,y)::Int8